 In recent years, rail has become the preferred mode of ground transportation, facilitating more than $75 billion in trade, and reinforcing its role as the backbone of an integrated supply chain that has helped move Canada’s resources to global markets.

-Canadian railways shipped more than 337 millions tons in 2011, a 0.8 per cent increase from the previous year, while reducing emissions, spills and accidents.
+Canadian railways shipped more than 388 million tons in 2013, a 3.4 per cent increase from the previous year, while reducing emissions, spills and accidents.
 This record of improvement is a testament to the sector’s commitment to sustainability and safety and is one of the reasons why the Canadian public has expressed clear support for rail.